Graham Yallop: 1983-84 vs Pakistan

 Yallop's best performances as a Test cricketer came during the 1983–84 season, when Pakistan toured Australia.
 In the first Test he made 141, taking part in a 259 run partnership with debutant Wayne Phillips, an Australian record for any wicket against Pakistan.

 In a tour match against the Pakistanis he scored 220 for Victoria before scoring 268 in the fourth Test at the MCG, his highest first-class score to date.
 He featured in partnerships of 203 with Hughes for the third wicket and 185 with Greg Matthews for the seventh wicket, both record stands for Australia against Pakistan.
 His 268 was, at the time, the highest score by an Australian against Pakistan and the seventh highest score by an Australian in any Test match.

 A contemporary report said "that Yallop should be the celebrity of the Australian team demonstrates again cricket's delightful uncertainty."
 It quoted Arthur Morris who called him "a beautiful player of spin and medium pace" and Lindsay Hassett who said "I can't think of any player who has been treated worse."
 Bob Simpson called the innings "one of the finest I have seen" and said "Yallop has been one of the most maligned and poorly treated players in my experience in cricket."

 A score of 30 in the fifth Test brought Yallop's series aggregate to 554 runs at an average of 92.33, comfortably the best result of any Australian batsman.
 (Although Man of the Series Award was given to Geoff Lawson.)
 His summer's total was 1,132 first-class runs at 113.20.

-Yallop then played in Australia's ODI side against the West Indies.
+Yallop then played in Australia's ODI team against the West Indies.
 During the game, Yallop strained his left knee in a fielding mishap when trying to stop a boundary from Viv Richards.
 Yallop came out to bat when Australia was 8-153 and managed to score 13 runs off 28 balls before being dismissed.
-He was ruled out of the ODI side and was replaced by David Hookes.
+He was ruled out of the ODI team and was replaced by David Hookes.

 Yallop was selected for the 1983–84 tour of the West Indies, but Dean Jones was placed on standby in case Yallop's injury did not recover.
 Yallop ultimately did not make the tour and Jones played instead.

 In July 1984 Yallop was one of the sixteen Australian players contracted by the Australian Cricket Board and he was selected on the 14-man ODI tour of India.
 In the ODIs Yallop, batting down the order, made 22, 32 and 42.

 For the 1984-85 summer Yallop scored 14 for Victoria in an ODI game.
 Against Queensland he made 0 and 2 but he was picked in the first Test against the touring West Indies.
 He scored 2 and 1.
 Yallop then withdrew himself from the Victorian Shield team to play Tasmania, claiming a knee injury.